Open Enrollment 2018-2019

 - Opt out of insurance.
 Must have other group medical coverage to opt out.

 - Enroll or change optional life insurance or accidental death and dismemberment (AD&D).
+NOTE: Special Opportunity for 2018: Get up to $200,000 optional employee life insurance coverage without answering any medical questions.

 - Enroll or change Long-Term Care (LTC) insurance plan.